cjoke/neovim-for-cjoke/README.md

-I have made a virtual environment where I run pynvim which is required for some plugins in neovim. you can make your own environment or just install it through your packagemanager. e.g debian/ubuntu `sudo apt install python3-pynvim` you should also change the setting in options.lua.
+I have made a virtual environment where I run pynvim which is required for some plugins in neovim. you can make your own environment or just install it through your packagemanager. e.g debian/ubuntu `sudo apt install python3-pynvim` you should also change the setting in options.lua to point to your own environment you make.

 `vim.g.python3_host_prog = "$HOME/.pyenv/versions/nvim/bin/python"`